Righting reflex

-The righting reflex, also known as the labyrinthine righting reflex, is a reflex that corrects the orientation of the body when it is taken out of its normal upright position.
+The righting reflex, also known as the labyrinthine righting reflex, or the Cervico-collic reflex; is a reflex that corrects the orientation of the body when it is taken out of its normal upright position.
 It is initiated by the vestibular system, which detects that the body is not erect and causes the head to move back into position as the rest of the body follows.
 The perception of head movement involves the body sensing linear acceleration or the force of gravity through the otoliths, and angular acceleration through the semicircular canals.
 The reflex uses a combination of visual system inputs, vestibular inputs, and somatosensory inputs to make postural adjustments when the body becomes displaced from its normal vertical position.
 These inputs are used to create what is called an efference copy.
 This means that the brain makes comparisons in the cerebellum between expected posture and perceived posture, and corrects for the difference.
 The reflex takes 6 or 7 weeks to perfect, but can be affected by various types of balance disorders.